savoirfairelinux/jami-client-qt/INSTALL.md

 # Build instructions

-There is basically two ways to build `client-qt`:
+There are essentially two ways to build `client-qt`:

-- Use `build.py` script which will build all Jami (daemon/client lib/client-qt)
+- Use `build.py` script which will build all of Jami (daemon and client)
 - Build only this client.

 ## Disclaimer